-Cone Beam CT machinges made a quantum leap forward in technology and diagnostic precision from convential x-rays..
+Cone Beam CT machines made a quantum leap forward in technology and diagnostic precision from conventional x-rays.
 For an Oral Surgeon, they offers the ability to visualize intricate structures inside the mouth, such as root canals, nerves, and sinuses — in three dimensions — without surgery.
 For the patient, it can reduce the need for invasive procedures, shorten treatment time, and offer the chance for a better outcome.

 Using a rotating imaging device that moves around the patient's head, the scanner records between 150 and 600 different X-ray views in under a minute.
 Then, a powerful computer processes the information and creates a virtual model of the area under study.
 When it's done, the model appears as a three-dimensional image on a computer screen.
 The image can then be rotated from side to side or up and down, examined in greater or less detail, and manipulated in any number of ways — all without the patient being present.

 What is the Cone Beam CT Is Used

 The ability to see fine anatomical structures in 3-D has proven invaluable in treating conditions in many areas of dentistry.

 Dental Implants: Detailed CBCT images are used to determine the optimum location for the titanium implants while avoiding nerves, sinuses, and areas of low bone density.

 Orthognathic Jaw Surgery and Temporo-mandibular Joint (TMJ) Disease: Patients benefit when the specialists who treat these conditions can evaluate their anatomy with the three-dimensional perspective that cone beam CT provides.